nxp-mcuxpresso/matter/examples/lighting-app/nxp/k32w/k32w1/README.md

 This way, the OpenThread buffers will be dynamically allocated instead of statically, freeing some SRAM.
 To enable this feature compile with OpenThread FTD support (`chip_openthread_ftd=true`) and with `use_smu2_dynamic=true`.

+### LED PWM

+In the default configuration, the onboard RGB LED pins are configured as GPIO pins.
+In order to enable the dimming feature, the pins need to be configured in PWM mode and synced with channels of the TPM (Timmer PWM Module).
+To enable this feature, compile the application with: `chip_config_dimmable_led=true`

+If the feature is enabled, the LED brightness can be controlled using **Level control** cluster [commands](../../../../../docs/guides/chip_tool_guide.md#step-7-control-application-data-model-clusters).

 ## Manufacturing data